How to troubleshoot security error codes on secure websites

-On a site with a self-signed certificate you will see the error code ERROR_SELF_SIGNED_CERT and the following error description after you click onon the "Your connection is not secure" error page:
+On a site with a self-signed certificate you will see the error code ERROR_SELF_SIGNED_CERT and the following error description, after you click onon the "Your connection is not secure" error page:

 A self-signed certificate that wasn't issued by a recognized certificate authority is not trusted by default.
 Self-signed certificates can make your data safe from eavesdroppers, but say nothing about who the recipient of the data is.
 This is common for intranet websites that aren't available publicly and you may bypass the warning for such sites.

 Bypassing the warning

 If the website allows it, you can add an exception in order to visit the site, in spite its certificate is not being trusted by default: